 6. Incentivize referrals

-If you’ve gotten to this point and haven’t wondered how to put in place all of these ideas, you must have an incredibly robust member management system already in place.
+If you’ve gotten to this point and haven’t wondered how to execute on these golf course membership ideas, you must have an incredibly robust member management system already in place.

 If you don’t, here’s what you should be looking for to help with implementing these strategies.